Active Learning of Piecewise Gaussian Process Surrogates: Review

 where $\mathcal{X}_1, \mathcal{X}_2, \ldots, \mathcal{X}_K$ are a partition of $\mathcal{X}$.
 Above, $1_{\mathcal{X}_k}(\V{x})$ is an indicator function that determines whether $\V{x}$ belongs to region $\mathcal{X}_k$, and each $f_k(\V{x})$ is a continuous function that serves as a basis for the regression model on region $\mathcal{X}_k$.
 Although variations abound, here we take each functional piece $f_k(\V{x})$ to be a stationary GP, as described in Section \ref{sec:gp}.

-Typically, each $f_k$ is taken to independent conditional on the partitioning mechanism.
+Typically, each $f_k$ is presumed independent conditional on the partitioning mechanism.
 This assumption is summarized below for easy referencing later.

-Consequently, all hyperparameters describing $f_k$ may be analogously indexed and are treated independently, e.g., $\mu_k$, $\sigma_k^2$ and $\theta_k$.
-Generally speaking, the data within region $\mathcal{X}_k$ are used to learn these hyperparameters, via the likelihood applied on the subset of data $\mathcal{D}_N$ whose $\V{x}$-locations reside in $\mathcal{X}_k$.
+Consequently, all hyperparameters describing $f_k$ may be analogously indexed and are treated independently, e.g., $\mu_k$, $\sigma_k^2$ and $\V{\theta}_k$.
+Generally speaking, data within region $\mathcal{X}_k$ are used to learn these hyperparameters, via the likelihood applied on the subset of data $\mathcal{D}_N$ whose $\V{x}$-locations reside in $\mathcal{X}_k$.
 Although it is possible to allow novel kernels $c_k$ in each region, it is common to fix a particular form (i.e., a family) for use throughout.
-Only it's hyperarmeters $\theta_k$ vary across regions, as in $c(\cdot, \cdot; \theta_k$).
+Only its hyperarmeters $\V{\theta}_k$ vary across regions, as in $c(\cdot, \cdot; \V{\theta}_k$).
 Predicting with $\hat{f}(\V{x}_*)$, conditional on a partition and estimated hyperparameters, is simply a matter of following Eq.~(\ref{eq:regmodel}) with ``hats''.
 That is, with $\hat{f}_k$ defined analogously to Eq.~(\ref{eq:staGP}), i.e., using only $y$-values exclusive to each region.
 In practice, the sum over indicators in Eq.~(\ref{eq:regmodel}) is bypassed and one simply identifies the $\mathcal{X}_k$ to which $\V{x}_*$ belongs and uses the corresponding $\hat{f}_k$ directly.

-Popular, data-driven partitioning schemes leveraging local stationary GP models include Voronoi tessellation \citep{kim2005analyzing, heaton2017nonstationary, pope2021gaussian, luo2021bayesian} or recursive axis-aligned, tree-based partitioning \citep{gramacy2008bayesian, taddy2011dynamic, malloy2014near, Konomi2014}.
-These ``structures'', defining $K$, and within-partition hyperparameters $(\mu_k, \theta_k, \sigma^2)$ may be jointly learned, via posterior sampling (e.g., MCMC) or by maximizing marginal likelihoods.
+Popular, data-driven partitioning schemes leveraged by local GP models include Voronoi tessellation \citep{kim2005analyzing, heaton2017nonstationary, pope2021gaussian, luo2021bayesian} or recursive axis-aligned, tree-based partitioning \citep{gramacy2008bayesian, taddy2011dynamic, malloy2014near, Konomi2014}.
+These ``structures'', defining $K$, and within-partition hyperparameters $(\mu_k, \V{\theta}_k, \sigma^2)$ may be jointly learned, via posterior sampling (e.g., MCMC) or by maximizing marginal likelihoods.
 In so doing, one is organically learning a degree of non-stationarity.
 Independent GPs, via disparate independently learned hyperparameters, facilitate a position-dependent correlation structure.
-Learning separate $\sigma_k^2$ in each region can also accommodate heteroskedasticy \citep{binois2018practical}.
-Such divide-and-conquer can additionally bring computational gains, through smaller-$N$ calculations within each region of the partition.
+Learning separate $\sigma_k^2$ in each region can also accommodate heteroskedasticity \citep{binois2018practical}.
+Such divide-and-conquer techniques can additionally bring computational gains.